beirtipol/logstash-fix-filter/README.md

 2. Open a terminal in the current path and execute  `./gradlew gem`
    1. Note: The gradle daemon seems to hold a handle to the produced artifacts.
 You may need to kill the gradle daemon before rebuilding with `./gradle -stop`
 3. This will produce [./logstash-filter-fix_filter-x.x.x.gem](./logstash-filter-fix_filter-x.x.x.gem).
 Copy the full path to this file.

+# Installing the plugin in to logstash
-4. In your logstash installation, install with `.\logstash-plugin install --no-verify --local C:/dev/source/logstash-fix-filter/logstash-filter-fix_filter-1.0.0.gem`
+1. In your logstash installation, install with `.\logstash-plugin install --no-verify --local C:/dev/source/logstash-fix-filter/logstash-filter-fix_filter-1.0.0.gem`
    1. This assumes the current directory of this project is `c:\dev\source\logstash-fix-filter`.
 Update as appropriate.

 ## Licensing?